-The ability to engineer living prosthetic replacements for diseased body parts may sound like the premise of a science fiction story, but if Jonathan T. Butcher, Meinig School of Biomedical Engineering, has his way, engineered tissue may become common in the future.
+The ability to engineer living prosthetic replacements for diseased body parts may sound like the premise of a science fiction story, but if Jonathan T. Butcher, Biomedical Engineering, has his way, engineered tissue may become common in the future.
 For that to happen, Butcher says that researchers have to fully understand the biological processes that create tissue in the first place.
 He is working toward that goal by focusing on what he calls natural engineering—the idea that the tissues in the body evolve into complex structure, composition, and anatomy through interactions between cells and their environment rather than cells following a genetic blueprint by rote.

 “A lot of people study embryonic development as a purely genetic process,” Butcher says.
 “In this view, the cells in your body are single-mindedly reading an instruction booklet that’s teaching them what to be.
 In our view, the cells are very social, very environmentally engaged beings that make choices based on how they interrogate their environment, with gene transcription being just one of the tools they use to manipulate that environment.”
 These choices comprise an engineering system.
 Butcher explains, “Our goal is to understand how that system works, so that we can potentially diagnose or fix problems through manipulating it.”

 Manipulating Our Cells’ Natural Engineering System to Treat Disease